UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/15-scrapy.md

 `cd` as required, then we can run:

 ~~~
-scrapy crawl mppaddresses
+scrapy crawl psychfaculty
 ~~~
 {: .source}

-Note that we can now use the name we have chosen for our spider (`mppaddresses`, as specified in the `name` attribute) to call it.
+Note that we can now use the name we have chosen for our spider (`psychfaculty`, as specified in the `name` attribute) to call it.
 This should produce the following result

 ~~~